 The whole point of institutional facts is that once created they continue to exist as long as they are recognized. . . .
 You do not need the X term once you have created the Y status function. . . .
 At least you do not need it for such abstract entities as obligations, responsibilities, rights, duties, and other deontic phenomena, and these are, or so I maintain, the heart of the ontology of institutional reality.
-(Smith and Searle 2003, 305)
+(Ch.
+4, p.
+15)

 With this, Searle effectively abandons the naturalist horn of the dilemma upon which he has thus far been impaled.
 In his official stance, however (reproduced also in the comments from Searle appended below), he continues to insist on the correctness of the naturalistic doctrine.